 One of the significant benefits to extra virgin olive oil is that it’s packed with healthy fats.
 We know by now that our diets need to include fat, but the key is to make sure that you’re consuming the right kind of fat.

 But it’s not just the unsaturated fat content of extra virgin olive oil that makes it healthy.
-It’s the other nutrients that are contained in it that bring it to the next level.
+It’s the other nutrients , including polyphenols, that are contained in it that bring it to the next level.

-For instance, this kind of olive oil is packed with antioxidants and other potent plant compounds.
+For instance, extra virgin olive oil is packed with antioxidants and other potent plant compounds.
 These compounds are well-known for protecting the body against damaging free radicals.
 The reason that cold-pressed olive oil contains more antioxidants than its lower-grade counterparts is the lack of heat used to process it.

 According to European food standards, for an oil to be cold-pressed the heat used in the process can’t exceed 27 degrees C.

-The news provider also noted that extra virgin olive oil may protect against heart disease, fight inflammation, promote brain health and reduce the risk of developing type 2 diabetes.
+Extra virgin olive oil may also protect against heart disease, fight inflammation, promote brain health and reduce the risk of developing type 2 diabetes.

 But we think that one of the best things about Moroccan extra virgin olive oil is how easy it is to introduce to your diet.
 You can use it in your cooking, whether you’re roasting or baking.
 Because our extra virgin olive oil has such a wonderful flavour, it’s also perfect in salad dressings or simply for drizzling over your pasta to bring the flavour to life.